dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 <img src='/images/lstm_and_gru/skip_gram_2.png' />
 </p>

 The pairs to right are training samples.
-The training of skip-gram will take one-hot vector input on vocabulary and outputs a probability after applying softmax that the particular word is output given the input word.
+The training of skip-gram will take one-hot vector input on vocabulary and outputs a probability after applying Hierarchical softmax that the particular word is output given the input word.
 Given enough input vectors, model learns that there is high probability that when "San" is given as input, "Franciso" or "Jose" is more likely than "York".
 Skip-gram treats each context-target pair as a new observation, and this tends to do better when we have larger datasets.

 <p align="center">